-On the other hand, there is certain controversy about going along with these modern trends in order to achieve your own goals as an artist.
-The Internet had brought a potential to everyone doing creative work to present and promote their own work by themselves, especially if they’re yet to receive deserving recognition from the others.
-In that respect, one is often desperately hoping to get noticed, especially by the people who can help you out in a concrete way, but in the process you’re also exposing yourself, your privacy and personality as well as your work literally to everyone, including those whose intentions are not good at all.
+On the other hand, there is a certain controversy about going along with these modern trends in order to achieve your own goals as an artist.
+The Internet has brought a potential to everyone doing creative work to present and promote their own work by themselves, especially if they’re yet to receive a deserving recognition from the others.
+In that respect, one is often desperately hoping to get noticed, especially by the people who can help you out in some concrete way.
+But in the process, you’re also exposing yourself, your privacy and personality as well as your work literally to everyone, including those whose intentions are not good at all.

 So where is the line between this need to show yourself and what you’re doing to the world and the risk of being criticized and bullied just for the sake of it?
 Especially if you’re withdrawn and private person by nature and don't want to obtrude.
 Not to forget the fact that the work you’re trying to present is a result of painstaking personal growth and self-sacrifice.
 There is always a choice: in most cases, you can simply disable comments altogether.
 This is what I do for the time being although it may well work against me.
 I’m doing this not because I cannot stand criticism, but because of the banality of commenting itself.